jc4p/text-editor/README.md

 The React parts are mostly contained in `app/`.
 The only real Electron stuff rn is `main.js` and `index.html` in the root folder.

-To run this locally, you first need to have node/npm installed, I use `nvm` to manage them but you can use whatevver you want.
+To run this locally, you first need to have node/npm installed, I use `nvm` to manage them but you can use whatever you want.

-Once you have node/npm installed, check out this repo then run `npm install` in the checked out folder to download all dependencies.
+Once you have node/npm installed, clone this repo and run `npm install` to fetch all dependencies needed to compile and run.

-To actually run the app you can do either `npm start` or `npm run dev`.
+To run the app you have two options:

-`npm start` will compile the React bundle then open up the Electron app.
+- `npm start` will compile the React bundle then open up the Electron app.
-`npm dev` will start the live-update server mentioned above and open up the Electron app.
+- `npm run dev` will start the live-update server mentioned above and open up the Electron app.

-If you start the app with `npm run dev` any changes you make to any files in `app/` will automatically be live-reloaded.
+If you go with `npm run dev` any changes you make to any files in `app/` will automatically be live-reloaded.